awesome-php-code/iterator-pattern/README.md

-# :pushpin: Rule Iterator Sample in PHP
+# :pushpin: Iterator Pattern Sample in PHP

 This sample shows how the iterator pattern can be used to iterate some rules :pencil:.